Anatomy in detail:

-The heads of the rectus femoris merge into an aponeurosis (thin sheet of strong connective tissue), from which the muscle fibres arise as the aponeurosis continues distally (away from the center of the body) on the anterior (front) surface of the muscle.
+The heads of the rectus femoris merge into an aponeurosis which continues distally on the anterior surface of the muscle.

-The lower two-thirds of the posterior (back) surface of the rectus femoris consists of a thick, broad aponeurosis that becomes narrowed into a flattened tendon attached to the patella.
-This forms the superficial, central part of the common quadriceps tendon.
+The lower two-thirds of the posterior surface of the rectus femoris consists of a thick, broad aponeurosis that becomes the superficial, central part of the common quadriceps tendon.

 © Copyright Leigh Blyth BVM&S 2017-2021